-Unfortunately stories of people who have committed suicide have made it to the news here in Nigeria and across the world.
+Unfortunately, stories of people who have committed suicide have made it to the news here in Nigeria and across the world.
 No matter what a person goes through, suicide is never an option.
-Knowledge of the signs to look out for is very key in helping to save someone.
+Knowledge of the signs of suicide is very important for parents and caregivers to know what to look out for.
+This can just save someone from a drastic step.

 There has been a range of reasons in recent cases of suicide.
-These have ranged from documented cases of mental health challenges, depression, feeling of hopelessness and in another case no obvious signs.
+These have ranged from documented cases of mental health challenges, depression, feeling of hopelessness and in other cases no obvious signs.

 Today is World Suicide Prevention Day; but in reality, everyone should stay alert.
 It is more important than ever for everyone to know the signs so they can help anyone who is dealing with any mental illness or suicidal thoughts.